-Endpoints relevant for KE {up} Neurodegeneration in hippocampus and cortex Endpoints relevant for KE {down} Impairment of learning and memory Model and treatments Reference

-0.5 -1x increase in amyloid peptides accumulation if early postnatal exposure Decrease in cognitive functions (Morris water maze, Y maze testing for spatial memory and memory, a hippocampal formation-dependent task) Mice exposed to Pb 0.2% in drinking water from PND 1 to 20 or from PND 1-20 and from 7-9 months of age Bihaci et al., 2014 about 5x increase of neuronal death in hippocampus back to control levels in vivo and in vitro after minocycline treatment Long Term Potentiation (LTP) was lost in Pb-treated rats and restores upon minocycline treatment rat exposed to Pb (100 ppm) from 24 to 80 days of age Liu et al., 2012 About 2x more Abeta 1-40 and of Abeta 1-42 in CSF, Cortex and hippocampus Twice more amyloid plaque load than control Pb co-localized with amyloid plaques.
+Endpoints relevant for KE up Neurodegeneration in hippocampus and cortex Endpoints relevant for KE down Impairment of learning and memory Model and treatments Reference 0.5 -1x increase in amyloid peptides accumulation if early postnatal exposure Decrease in cognitive functions (Morris water maze, Y maze testing for spatial memory and memory, a hippocampus - dependent task) Mice exposed to Pb 0.2% in drinking water from PND 1 to 20 or from PND 1-20 and from 7-9 months of age Bihaku et al., 2014 About 5x increase of neuronal death in hippocampus Return to control levels in vivo and in vitro after minocycline treatment Long Term Potentiation (LTP) was lost in Pb-treated rats and restores upon minocycline treatment Rats exposed to Pb (100 ppm) from 24 to 80 days of age Liu et al., 2012 About 2x more Abeta 1-40 and of Abeta 1-42 in CSF, cortex and hippocampus and 2x more amyloid plaque load than control Pb co-localized with amyloid plaques.
 Impaired spatial learning ability (Morris maze) Human Tg-SWDI APP mice received by oral gavage 50mg/kg Pb once daily for 6 weeks.
 Pb level in brain 60 microg/dL (similar level than those found in children, Gu et al., 2011) Gu et al., 2012